Dependent Care Account (DCA): Basics & Benefits

 Using DCA Funds

-The funds you contribute to a DCA can be used for eligible dependent care expenses while you (and your spouse, if married) are working or looking for work.
-This includes caring for children under the age of 13, or caring for those who are incapable of self-care like elderly dependents or dependents older than 13 years of age with physical or mental disabilities.
+The funds you contribute to a DCA can be used for eligible dependent care expenses while you (and your spouse, if married) are working, looking for work, or are a full-time student.
+This includes caring for children under the age of 13 or caring for those who are incapable of self-care, like dependents older than 13 years of age with physical or mental disabilities.
 However, it's important to note that DCAs operate on a "use or lose" basis.
 Any funds remaining in your account at the plan year’s end may be forfeited.
 To avoid losing out, estimate your expected care expenses and contribute accordingly.
 Review your employer's DCA plan and Internal Revenue Code guidance to ensure you stay within the annual contribution limits.

 Accessing DCA Funds

-Once the funds are in your DCA account, you can pay a provider directly or be reimbursed after the care has been provided.
+Once the funds are in your DCA account and after the care has been provided, you may be able to pay a provider directly or request a reimbursement.
 To submit a claim for your dependent care expenses, you will need to provide information specific to the care including dates of service, to whom the care was provided, who provided the care, and the amount charged for care.
-Reimbursement payments can be received via direct deposit, check, or other methods specified by your employer's DCA plan.
+Reimbursement payments can typically be received via direct deposit, check, or other methods specified by your employer's DCA plan.
 Consult with your HR department to understand the specific processes and requirements.

 With a Dependent Care Account (DCA) in place, it can help you take control of your dependent care expenses, reduce your tax burden, and find some much-needed balance in your work-life equation.